liny786/Weather-API-App/README.md

 Also, we can change the format of the data to be "xml" as per our requirement.

-Example => (for NewYork City)  https://weather-ydn-yql.media.yahoo.com/forecastrss?location=NewYork&format=xml
+Example => (for Delhi City)  https://weather-ydn-yql.media.yahoo.com/forecastrss?location=Delhi&format=xml